-A plan for gathering evidence to validate or refine a draft entity, the question, method, participants, and what would change the team's mind.
+A plan for gathering evidence to validate a draft entity.

 User research inherited its planning vocabulary from the social sciences, where a study protocol fixes questions, sampling, and analysis ahead of data collection.
 The translation into product practice owes a lot to Erika Hall's Just Enough Research (2013), which framed research as a set of methods a team picks deliberately rather than a ritual, and separated the kinds of study a plan might serve: generative work to define a problem, descriptive work to understand one, evaluative work to test a solutionSolutionDiscoveryA proposed approach to address an opportunityView reference →, and causal work to explain behaviour.